polywrap/documentation/src/docs/tutorials/use-wraps/react-integration.md

 ### **usePolywrapInvoke**

-After enabling your React application with the PolywrapProvider, you may now use the `usePolywrapInvoke` hook to call into wrappers!
+After enabling your React application with the PolywrapProvider, you may now use the `usePolywrapInvoke` hook to call into wraps!

 ```jsx
 $snippet: js-react-usePolywrapInvoke